 Dean, Graduate School of International Policy and Management

 Fernando DePaolis is the Dean of the Graduate School of International Policy and Management.
 In addition, he teaches Data Analysis, Development Economics, and other advanced quantitative policy analysis courses.
-He is a Research Fellow with UCLA’s North American Integration and Development Center.
-He has been the Regional Economist with the Denver Regional Council of Governments.
+He holds a Ph.D. in Urban Planning from the University of California-Los Angeles.
+He has been the Regional Economist with the Denver Regional Council of Governments (Denver, Colorado).
 Over the years, he has consulted extensively for cities and counties in the United States, international organizations, and multiple non-governmental organizations.
-Professor DePaolis is also an affiliated faculty with the Center for the Blue Economy, where he develops research and teaches courses on the problems and solutions at the interface between large bodies of water (oceans and lakes) and urban agglomerations.
+Professor DePaolis is also a senior researcher at the MIIS Center for the Blue Economy, where he develops research and teaches courses on the problems and solutions at the interface between large bodies of water (oceans and lakes) and urban agglomerations.
 Prof. DePaolis has been a Fulbright-LASPAU scholar.
 At MIIS, he has been Assistant Dean, Program Chair, and President of the Faculty Senate.
-In his spare time, Prof. DePaolis is an avid outdoorsman, off-roader and explorer of the California wilderness (section hiker of JMT and PCT).
+In his spare time, Prof. DePaolis is an avid outdoorsman, off-roader and explorer of the California wilderness.

 Courses offered in the past two years.

 The purpose of this course is to develop advanced economic skills applied to development and resource issues in the world’s oceans and coasts.
 The course will focus heavily on analytical and data-driven techniques that can help illuminate the costs and benefits of various policies in the ocean and coastal zones, using a variety of metrics, and incorporating environmental and social values.
 The course will be divided into two parts: Market economics and coastal planning with Prof. DePaolis and non-market economics with Prof. Scorse.